Headshot Photography Session FAQ

 To ensure that this doesn't happen here are a few tips for guests:

-There ARE a few times when having a guest is helpful:
+There ARE a few times when having a guest is actually quite helpful and I LOVE to have these people here:

-If you're nervous and they're there to unconditionally support you and hype you up.
+• If you're nervous and they're there to unconditionally support you and hype you up and they know you well.

 + Can I bring a pet to my session?